 Personal/romantic relationships between employees of different levels of authority within the College may affect the morale of co-workers by creating actual or perceived favoritism.
 Therefore, neither party to a romantic relationship should participate in formal or informal supervision, review or evaluation of the other.
-The College may alter the work responsibilities of parties engaged in a romantic relationship in order to limit their professional contact with one another.
-Employees may not engage in any conduct which violates the College's prohibition against Sexual Harassment and of Unlawful Discrimination (See page 26 for full policy).
+The College may alter the work responsibilities of parties engaged in a romantic relationship to limit their professional contact with one another.
+Employees may not engage in any conduct which violates the College's prohibition against Sexual Harassment and of Unlawful Discrimination.
 Romantic relationships between employees and students are strictly prohibited.

-PERFORMANCE EXPECTATIONS AND DISCIPLINARY ACTION
+PERFORMANCE EXPECTATIONS AND DISCIPLINARY